pombredanne/watchtower/README.md

 Once Watchtower is up and running you will have a page opened in your browser showing the coffee_tweets script where each alias is accompanied by a table demonstrating the data that makes up that alias.
 In this table you can click the table header to expand or collapse the table and you can click on individual cells to see the full data of a field.
 Now reading through the script is much easier as you can see exactly how each Pig statement is transforming your data.

-If you scroll down the page to the '''coffee_tweets''' alias, you'll notice a common problem when working with a small subset of your data.
+If you scroll down the page to the **coffee_tweets** alias on line 34, you'll notice a common problem when working with a small subset of your data.
 None of the tweets in the data we're using are about coffee!
-The '''is_coffee_tweet''' field is 0 for all of our rows.
+The **is_coffee_tweet** field is 0 for all of our rows.

 Here's a good time to point out that a common work flow for using Watchtower is to have one half of your screen (or a second monitor if you have one) displaying the Watchtower results and the other half of your screen (or your main monitor) displaying the editor you're using to work on your Mortar project.
 This combination lets you make changes to your code while at the same time seeing the immediate effects of your changes.

 Back in your first terminal use your favorite editor to open udfs/python/coffee.py.
 This is the file where we keep our Python udf that determines if a tweet is about coffee or not.
-Our logic here is pretty simple - if the tweet contains one of the phrases in '''COFFEE_SNOB_PHRASES''' we consider the tweet about coffee.
+Our logic here is pretty simple - if the tweet contains one of the phrases in **COFFEE_SNOB_PHRASES** we consider the tweet about coffee.
 We're going to modify this method so that it considers one of our example tuples to be about coffee.
-Looking at our data we see we have a tweet that has the word '''poolside''' in it.
-So go ahead and add that phrase to '''COFFEE_SNOB_PHRASES'''.
-So at the start of udfs/python/coffee.py you should have:
+Looking at our data we see we have a tweet that has the word *poolside* in it.
+So go ahead and add that phrase to **COFFEE_SNOB_PHRASES**.
+So at the start of *udfs/python/coffee.py* you should have:

 ```
 COFFEE_SNOB_PHRASES = set((\